MontpellierRessourcesImagerie/imagej_macros_and_scripts/renaud/binning_large_dataset/README.md

 = reducing image resolution by a factor of 2 using ImageJ

 Again, you may use the software ImageJ to reduce the resolution of a CT/MRI dataset.
-## Step 1: download and install "averaging reducer" plugin at https://imagej.nih.gov/ij/plugins/reducer.html
+## Step 1: download and install "averaging reducer" plugin

-You can download the plugin at the following page..
-Then close and restart ImageJ.
+You can download the plugin at the following page: https://imagej.nih.gov/ij/plugins/reducer.html Then close and restart ImageJ.
 ## Step 2: Install and run the "binning" macro.

 Download the binning macro and place this file inside the "macro" directory of ImageJ.